-What's the Weather Like in Bali in July
+What's The Weather Like In Bali in July?

-Again similarly to June, some of the days with the most daily sunshine occur in July.
 The average amount of daily sunshine this month is 10 hours, as July is part of Bali's "dry season," meaning there are rarely cloudy days.
 Coinciding with this is the lack of rainfall this month.

 July is tied with August for the least amount of average rainfall per month, at just 40mm.
-This miniscule amount also occurs over just four days, meaning if you visit Bali in July, you can expect it to be a rain-free trip.
+This minuscule amount also occurs over just four days, meaning if you visit Bali in July, you can expect it to be a rain-free trip.